 If you run a business in Lahore, Karachi, or Islamabad and have ever typed your company name into ChatGPT, you already know the problem.
 The answer either omits you entirely or confuses you with a similarly named competitor in Dubai.
 Picture this scenario: a customer in Faisalabad asks ChatGPT “best digital marketing agency near me for Shopify stores.”
 ChatGPT pulls from its training data and from real-time web sources.
 If your business lacks a structured entity file, the AI has no reliable way to distinguish your agency from fifty others with similar service descriptions.
 The result is silence — your brand never appears in the answer.

 Consider a Lahore ecommerce store spending PKR 200,000 monthly on SEO services.
 That store ranks on page one for a dozen keywords.
 But when a customer asks Perplexity or ChatGPT for a recommendation, the AI engine skips it entirely.
 Why?
-Because the AI does not read rankings.
-It reads structured entity signals — clear, machine-readable data about who you are, what you do, and why you are credible.
+Because the AI does not simply read rankings.
+It also depends on structured entity signals — clear, machine-readable data about who you are, what you do, and why you are credible.

 First, Understand What AI Engines Actually Read